 Think Twice Before Buying A Used Wheel

 At NTS, we stock both new and used combine wheels.
 And we just might have a used wheel on our lot that could replace your cracked wheel.
 It's tempting to snatch it up and save money.
 But how do you know you're not going to have the same cracking issue again?
-Remember the three questions above: Your factory-spec used wheel could develop a similar cracking issue and leave you stranded in the middle of harvest.
+Remember the three questions above: A factory-spec used wheel could develop a similar cracking issue and leave you stranded in the middle of harvest.

 HD straddle duals are designed to handle fall's toughest conditions.